-All new, or changes to existing, information systems or information sharing processes, for healthcare purposes, trigger a Data Protection Impast Assessment to ensure the security and confidentiality of personal confidential data.
-Copies of these Data Protection Impact Assessments are available by contacting our Data Protection Officer - Phil Cottis, on 01553 214965 or at firstname.lastname@example.org.
+All new, or changes to existing, information systems or information sharing processes, for healthcare purposes, trigger a Data Protection Impact Assessment (DPIA) to ensure the security and confidentiality of personal confidential data.
+Copies of these Data Protection Impact Assessments are available by contacting our Data Protection Officer on 01533 214965 or emailing IGHelp@qehkl.nhs.uk.

 Should you wish to lodge a complaint about the use of your information, please contact our complaints team on 01553 613890.

 If you are still unhappy with the outcome of your enquiry you can write to: The Information Commissioner, Wycliffe House, Water Lane, Wilmslow, Cheshire SK9 5AF - Telephone: 0303 123 1113

 Norfolk & Waveney Integrated Care System - Privacy Notice